The Little Fox

 The Little Fox, known in Hungary as Vuk, is a 1981 Hungarian animated film produced by Pannónia Filmstúdió, based on the novel Vuk by István Fekete.
-The film is directed by Attila Dargay and written by Attila Dargay, István Imre and Ede Tarbay, and released in December of 1981.
+The film is directed by Attila Dargay and written by Attila Dargay, István Imre, and Ede Tarbay, and was released in December 1981.

-A computer animated and widely panned sequel, A Fox's Tale, was released in 2008.
+A computer-animated sequel, A Fox's Tale, was released in 2008 to negative reception.

 Plot

-The film tells the story of a little fox kit, Vic (Vuk in the original Hungarian version), who ventures away from his family's den and, upon his return finds it empty.
+The film tells the story of a little red fox kit, Vic (Vuk in the original Hungarian version), who ventures away from his family's den and, upon his return, finds it empty.
 He concludes that his whole family left the den with the human hunter (called "Smoothskinner" in the cartoon) because he can smell him.
-His uncle Karak finds him, decides to keep Vic in this comforting thought instead of telling him the truth, then offers for Vic to stay with him, and Karak continues to raise him.
+His maternal uncle Karak finds him, then offers for the little fox to stay with him, and Karak continues to raise him.

 As Vic grows older, he develops much cunning and cleverness.
 Now a young adult fox, he even dares to infiltrate the hunter's house, during which he finds a vixen, named Foxy, held captive in a cage.
 During a stormy night, he tricks the guard dogs and other animals, as well as the hunter himself, and eventually helps the vixen escape by smashing the cage open with a loaded wagon.

 Foxy joins Vic and Karak in the woods, but when Autumn comes, Vic's uncle is shot by the hunter during the seasonal hunt.
-Vic swears revenge on the hunter and finally accomplishes it: first by breaking into the food locker and eating up all the eggs, then taking away all the poultry from the cages while playing many jokes on the hunter's stupid dogs (which results in the two dogs becoming strays at the end).
-Eventually, the hunter decides to set up bear traps around his house, luring Vic with goose roast; however, the two hunting dogs fall into said traps, and the third one seriously injures the hunter himself as well.
+Vic swears revenge on the hunter and finally accomplishes it: first by breaking into the food locker and eating up all the eggs, then taking away all the poultry from the cages while playing many jokes on the hunter's dim-witted dogs (which results in the two dogs becoming strays at the end).
+Eventually, the hunter decides to set up bear traps around his house, luring Vic with a goose roast; however, the two hunting dogs fall into the traps, and the third one seriously injures the hunter himself.
 At the end of the film, Vic and Foxy have cubs of their own.